 Don’t freak out if your adorable little baby dog growls at you for coming too near a treasured object.
 As long as you take it seriously and address it before it becomes a major problem, resource guarding is pretty easy to fix in puppies.

 The dog protects his food bowl?
 Step in front of the dish and push him away to show him that the food belongs to you.
-The dog snaps when you try to get him off the sofa?
+The dog snarls when you try to take his toy?
 Alpha-roll his ass.